What medication is more effective for weight loss, GLP-1 receptor agonists or GLP-1/GIP receptor agonists?

 It does so by targeting both GIP and GLP-1 receptors, providing a unique dual-action mechanism for enhanced weight loss.
 Controlling these two hormones is a powerful method of regulating blood sugar levels and suppressing appetite by producing a feeling of satiety, thus reducing cravings.
 It is also known to enhance metabolic function by increasing insulin sensitivity, thus boosting fat burning and optimizing energy expenditure.
 This comprehensive impact on metabolism creates a favorable environment for consistent weight loss and contributes to a healthier body mass index (BMI).

 With a one-time weekly subcutaneous injection, this compound can maintain insulin levels at an appropriate level, allowing for glucose to be properly utilized.
 You will likely notice a decrease in appetite, less cravings and a feeling of fullness quicker than ever before.
 The addition of glycine aids in the maintenance of muscle mass during rapid weight loss.
-The addition of cyanocobalamin (B12) helps to decrease nausea, the most commonly associated side effect seen with all GLP-1 medications.
+The addition of cyanocobalamin (B12) helps to decrease nausea, the most commonly associated side effect seen with all GLP-1 receptor agonist medications.

 As with any treatment, individual outcomes can vary depending on various personal factors such as lifestyle and health conditions.

-Is compounded Tirzepatide/Glycine/B12 safe?
+Is this medication safe?

 Absolutely.
 Our patients’ safety and well-being are our top priority!
-Our supplier, Strive Pharmaceutical, obtains its Tirzepatide based powder from a domestic API manufacturer that is cGMP certified and FDA inspected.
+Our supplier, Strive Pharmaceutical, obtains its powder base from a domestic API manufacturer that is cGMP certified and FDA inspected.
 Its formulas are initially tested for safety, sterility and potency and each batch that is compounded is sent to an off-site testing facility to ensure sterility and safety along with random weekly potency testing.

-Who should not be using Tirzepatide?
+Who should not be using the medication?

 The medication is contraindicated in the following patient populations: